MVCoconut/coconut.ui/README.md

 Any change to `@:state` fields results in the view being scheduled for a redraw.
 As shown in the example above, if you do not give the `render` method a parameter, then the data is simply decomposed into the current scope as is the case with `onsave`.

+### When to go Stateful?

+Truth be told, down the line you will probably always want to move state out of views.
+On the other hand, all software development is a meandering learning process.
+You may find yourself working on the UI, the application model and the business logic at the same time.
+It's a system with many moving parts and there's really two important ends to it: how to cleanly model your business logic and how to nicely interface with the user.
+Any layers inbetween may require *radical* changes as those two ends evolve, which is why coconut gives you the option to put application state directly into the view at first and factor it out as it becomes more obvious along which lines to actually do that.
+In theory you may even start out with a view that depends solely on its own state.

+The main advantage of stateless views is that they are far easier to test.
+The stateful application logic on the other hand can be tested without the views.

 ## Property Based Views

 The `Counter` we created is a **stateful** view.
 It is also what we'll call **property based** as opposed to **model based** views.
 The former renders "a bunch of properties" of an anonymous object, while the latter is underpinned by a coconut model (i.e. an object implementing `coconut.data.Model`).